Hoot! Hoot! Came the call

 Held by the bars of a coral band, alone in a rocky land.

-Barn swallows return,
+Barn swallows returned,

 from seasons I have not known

-My eyes scan the old dirt road,
+I have scanned the old dirt road,

 searching for a summer lost